A Capella Singing Group Workshop Series

 New Haven Promise

 Yale is a founding and primary sponsor of New Haven Promise, the only scholarship, support and career preparation program of its kind in the national Promise movement.
 Promise provides scholarships and paid internships for New Haven residents who are graduates of New Haven public schools and selected charter schools.
 Students who live in the city and meet certain achievement, attendance, community service, and disciplinary requirements are eligible for up to full tuition for in-state public colleges or a partial scholarship for in-state private colleges.
-Since the program’s inception, more than 2,300 New Haven students have pursued higher education with a Promise scholarship.
+The program has served 23,000 K-12 students since its inception.

 New Haven REACH

-New Haven REACH is a Yale undergraduate organization that pairs New Haven high school juniors (in the spring) and seniors (in the fall) with Yale students to support and guide them through the college application process, one-on-one, for about one hour per week.
+New Haven REACH is a Yale undergraduate organization that pairs New Haven high school juniors and seniors with Yale students who support and guide them through the college application process.
+One-on-one mentorship involves essay editing, school list creation, and financial aid advice.
 REACH mentees also have access to organization-wide programming.
 REACH was founded by graduates of Wilbur Cross High School, and its purpose is to help New Haven youth access the higher education best suited to their dreams, potential, and ambitions.

 New Haven Reads

-Founded to share the joy and power of reading, New Haven Reads provides free weekly tutoring to students across the Greater New Haven area and distributes tens of thousands free books to individuals, families, teachers, and organizations each year.
+Since 2001, New Haven Reads has provided free one-on-one tutoring to over 7,000 New Haven children as well as educational family support and a book bank of more than 2.5 million books to empower aspiring readers to master the literacy skills needed to thrive in school and in life.
 Programs are hosted at three different locations in New Haven, two of which are Yale-donated spaces.
 Additionally, Yale sponsors up to 20 tutors every year to ensure that every aspiring reader can receive at least one hour of one-on-one instruction each week with support from a dedicated tutor.

 New Haven Science Fair

-The annual New Haven Science Fair offers mentoring for students and professional development for teachers on investigative hands-on science-fair projects that promote scientific skills and research communication.
-More than 8,000 New Haven students and 43 schools participate annually, utilizing more than 160 volunteers for mentoring and judging.
+The annual New Haven Science Fair offers mentoring for students and support for teachers on investigative hands-on science-fair projects that promote scientific skills and research communication.
+Thousands of New Haven students participate in the program, utilizing more than 100 volunteers for mentoring and judging.
 Yale community members make up over 80 percent of the judges and mentors in the program.

 New Haven Urban Debate League